-As part of the 2019-2021 Diversity Residency Program, develop subject matter expertise on the African diaspora to support the research and learning in AAAS while advancing special diversity-related projects in Communications and Publications, Digital Programs & Services, Research and Learning Services, and Special Collections as part of the 2019-2021 Diversity Residency Program.
+As part of the 2019-2021 Diversity Residency Program, develop subject matter expertise on the African diaspora to support the research and learning in AAAS while advancing special diversity-related projects across library departments.

 This two-year library residency program, designed to engage librarians who are members of historically underrepresented groups, will give the successful candidate an opportunity to gain experience and skills necessary to thrive as an academic and research librarian.

 - MS Library Science, Diversity Advocate Certificate, UNC-CH

 - BA History and International Studies, minors in French and Spanish, DELF B1 Certifcat, UNCC